KaluBekalu/logger/README.md

    3.2.
 To log to remote:

       ```js
-      logger.remote(Logger.levels.ERROR, "An error occurred in the application");
+      logger.logToUrl(Logger.levels.ERROR, "An error occurred in the application");
       ```

    3.3.
 To log to file: